Comforting Essential Oils for Trigger Finger

 Oil and water don’t mix nor does essential oils and water.
 It’s dangerous to ingest essential oils, so don’t do it without proper care from a clinical aromatherapist.

-Finally know that the most effective way to use essential oils for trigger finger is topically meaning on the skin.
+Finally know that the most effective way to use essential oils for trigger finger is topically meaning on the skin – the same as using essential oils on a sprained ankle or other joint or tendon issue.
 You will also have an aromatic effect with this as well.

 How to Apply?